 Selenium WebDriver has been very popular since the time of its inception.
 It was one of the biggest changes in the Selenium suite of tools.
-In our previous blog, we discussed what made Selenium WebDriver popular.
+In our "what is Selenium" guide, we discussed what made Selenium WebDriver popular.
 In this article, we’ll be learning Selenium WebDriver by taking a deep dive.

 Selenium Webdriver Architecture